ABOUT THE FILM

-Blake was a jobbing engraver & printer by trade and his growing reputation for being slow & difficult meant that he was struggling to find work in London in the late 1790s.
+Blake was a jobbing engraver & printer by trade but his growing reputation for being slow & difficult meant that he was struggling to find work in London in the late 1790s.

-Blake was considered mad by his contemporaries for his idiosyncratic views yet he is held in high regard by later critics for his expressiveness and creativity, and for the philosophical and mystical undercurrents within his work.
+Blake was considered mad by his contemporaries for his idiosyncratic views yet he is held in high regard later by critics for his expressiveness and creativity, and for the philosophical and mystical undercurrents in his work.

 Catherine Sophia Blake - 25 April 1762 – 18 October 1831.
-Catherine was 38 when she moved to Felpham with William.
-Catherine not only took an active role in the production of William's engravings and illuminated books; she also ran the household finances and offered strong practical support.
+She was 38 when she moved to Felpham with William.
+Catherine not only took an active role in the production of William's engravings and illuminated books, she also ran the household finances and offered strong practical support.